BOOKS

-My dissertation book project, “The Punishing State: Punishment, Social Control, and Social Services in North Carolina”, seeks to challenge the assumption that punishment is primarily a function of the prison and police state and show how the use of punishment and social control was, and remains, a central feature of a multitude of government social services in North Carolina.
-I use a mixed method approach, including archival research and quantitative methods, to study the development of punitive policies in public policy in North Carolina.
-My dissertation won the Robert Noxon Toppan prize for the best dissertation upon a subject of political science from the Department of Government at Harvard University in May 2023.
+My book project, The Making of a Punitive State, seeks to challenge the assumption that punishment is primarily a function of the prison and police state and show how the use of punishment and social control was, and remains, a central feature of a multitude of government social services across the United States.
+I use a mixed method approach, including archival research and quantitative methods, to study the history and development of punitive institutions and policies.

-Deadly Justice: A Statistical Portrait of the Death Penalty.
-(2018).
 Frank R. Baumgartner, Marty Davidson, Kaneesha R. Johnson, Arvind Krishnamurthy, and Colin P. Wilson.

 Deadly Justice is a comprehensive examination of the record established through 40 years of experience with the death penalty.
 In 1972, the U.S. Supreme Court invalidated all existing death penalty laws in its landmark Furman v.
 Georgia (1972) decision.
 The Court was particularly concerned about the arbitrary and capricious administration of the penalty.
 Four years later in Gregg v.
 Georgia (1976) the Court approved a system with special guidelines to reduce or eliminate the problems earlier identified.